 The reality: If you consider the explosive adoption numbers of Amazon’s Alexa and what it can control, Gartner hit this nail right on the head.
-If you needed any further proof, just count the number of Super Bowl commercials that made reference to Alexa.
+If you needed any further proof, count the number of Super Bowl commercials that referred Alexa.

 3. Track your health or get fired

-Gartner predicted that by now, 2 million employees would be required to wear health and fitness tracking devices as a condition of employment.
+Gartner predicted that 2 million employees would be required to wear health and fitness tracking devices as a condition of employment by now.

 The reality: This was a big miss.
 Gartner believed that emergency responders would be the largest group to be told to wear a health/fitness tracker, reasoning that it was for their own safety.
 And, back in 2015, it did look as if devices such as the Apple Watch might make this more palatable for those getting mandated monitoring.
 It’s yet to happen.

 4. My boss is a robot

 More than 3 million workers globally will be supervised by what Gartner referred to as a “Robo-boss.”
 These non-human supervisors would make decisions previously done by human counterparts.